MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

     **Python**

     ```
-   python read-text.py
+   python read-text.py images/Lincoln.jpg
     ```

     **C#**

     ```
-   dotnet run
+   dotnet run images/Lincoln.jpg
     ```

-1. When prompted, enter **1** and observe the output, which is the text extracted from the following image (*Lincoln.jpg*):
+1. The program reads the text in the specified image file (*images/Lincoln.jpg*), which looks like this:

     ![Photograph of a statue of Abraham Lincoln](../media/Lincoln.jpg)